Algoraver22/Portfolio/README.md

-# Anurag Kumar - Portfolio
+# Anurag Chaturvedi - Portfolio

 A modern, responsive portfolio website built with React and Tailwind CSS, showcasing my skills, projects, and experience as a Full Stack Developer.